Notargets/DGKernel/documentation/DGKernel/0 - Introduction/intro.md

 ### Historical Context

-The idea of separating numerical methods from implementation details isn't new.
+The idea of separating numerical methods from implementation details isn’t new.
 Starting in the 1990s, several C++ projects attempted this goal:

 - Template-based libraries from MIT and other institutions
 - Object-oriented finite element frameworks
 - Expression template systems